iomete/iom-docs/docs/guides/dbt/dbt-materializations.md

 # DBT Materializations

 [Materializations](https://docs.getdbt.com/terms/materialization) are strategies for persisting dbt models in a warehouse.
-There are four types of materializations that `dbt-iomete`.
+There are 3 types of materializations supported by `dbt-iomete`.
 They are:

 - [table](https://docs.getdbt.com/terms/table)
 - [view](https://docs.getdbt.com/terms/view)